Jushin Liger

 Keiichi Yamada (山田恵一, Yamada Keiichi), better known as Jushin Liger (獣神ライガー, Jūshin Raigā) and later Jushin Thunder Liger (獣神サンダー・ライガー, Jūshin Sandā Raigā), (Note: Often transliterated as "Jushin Thunder Liger".
 However, both NJPW and Yamada himself use the form "Jyushin Thunder Liger".
 Other variations such as Jushin Lyger and Jyushin Lyger have also been used.) is a Japanese retired professional wrestler and mixed martial artist, signed to New Japan Pro-Wrestling (NJPW) as a trainer.
 He is the longest-tenured member of the NJPW roster, having worked for the company since his professional wrestling debut in 1984.
 Throughout his career, which spanned three-and-a-half decades, he wrestled over 4,000 matches and performed in major events for various promotions across the globe.

 Debuting under his real name for NJPW in 1984, he was given the gimmick of Jushin Liger in 1989, based on the anime series of the same name.
-Becoming Jushin "Thunder" Liger the following year, he saw unprecedented success in the junior heavyweight division when he won the IWGP Junior Heavyweight Championship a record 11 times and set the record for its longest reign during his second reign, which lasted for 628 days.
+Becoming Jushin "Thunder" Liger the following year, he saw unprecedented success in the junior heavyweight division when he won the IWGP Junior Heavyweight Championship a record 11 times and set the record for its longest reign during his sixth reign, which lasted for 628 days.
 Liger was the first three-time Best of the Super Juniors tournament winner (a record eventually tied by Koji Kanemoto and Hiromu Takahashi), is a former six-time IWGP Junior Heavyweight Tag Team Champion, won the Super J Cup twice (in 1995 and 2000), and was inducted into the Wrestling Observer Newsletter Hall of Fame in 1999.
 Liger also wrestled the opening match for the first January 4 Tokyo Dome Show in 1992.
-He is frequently cited as one of the greatest wrestlers of all time.
+He is frequently cited as one of the greatest junior heavyweight wrestlers of all time.
 He was also inducted into the WWE Hall of Fame Class of 2020.

 Yamada had his retirement match at Wrestle Kingdom 14 on January 5, 2020, 35 years after his career began, and has since been working as a trainer in the New Japan Dojo and as a commentator.